vimeo/psalm/docs/README.md

 It has a few features that go further than other similar tools:

 - **Mixed type warnings**<br />
-  If Psalm cannot infer a type for an expression then it uses a `mixed` placeholder.
-Any `mixed` type is a sign of an insufficiently-documented codebase.
-You can configure Psalm warn when encountering `mixed` types by adding *`totallyTyped="true"`* attribute to your XML config file.
+  If Psalm cannot infer a type for an expression then it uses a `mixed` placeholder type. `mixed` types can sometimes mask bugs, so keeping track of them helps you avoid a number of common pitfalls.

-- **Logic checks**<br />
+- **Intelligent logic checks**<br />
   Psalm keeps track of logical assertions made about your code, so `if ($a && $a) {}` and `if ($a && !$a) {}` are both treated as issues.
 Psalm also keeps track of logical assertions made in prior code paths, preventing issues like `if ($a) {} elseif ($a) {}`.

 - **Property initialisation checks**<br />
   Psalm checks that all properties of a given object have values after the constructor is called.

-- **Support for complicated array shapes**<br />
-  Psalm has support for [object-like arrays](annotating_code/docblock_type_syntax.md#object-like-arrays), allowing you to specify types for all keys of an array if you so wish.

 Psalm also has a few features to make it perform as well as possible on large codebases:

 - **Multi-threaded mode**<br />
-  Using the `--threads=[X]` command line option will run Psalm's analysis stage on [X] threads.
+  Whereever possible Psalm will run its analysis in parallel to save time.
 Useful for large codebases, it has a massive impact on performance.

 - **Incremental checks**<br />
   When using the `--diff` command line option, Psalm will only analyse files that have changed *and* files that reference them.